Date:

 Standard 5: Promote supply chain compliance.

-5.1 A new FJC Plan must be submitted to the relevant Agency each for each tender or grant.
+5.1 A new FJC plan must be submitted to the relevant agency for each new high value procurement tender or significant business expansion grant that an organisation enters into.

-5.2 A Supplier will be required to submit the FJC Plan at the same time as submitting a formal tender submission.
+5.2 A prospective supplier will be required to submit the FJC plan at the same time as submitting a formal tender submission.

-5.3 If a Supplier does not provide a completed FJC Plan at the time of tender submission it will be excluded from the tender process.
+5.3 If a prospective supplier does not provide a completed FJC plan at the time of tender submission it will be excluded from the tender process.

-5.4 If a tender is successful, the commitments made in the FJC Plan will form part of the contract.
+5.4 If a tender is successful, the commitments made in the FJC plan will form part of the contract and be binding on the supplier.

-5.5 A Business must submit a FJC Plan within 12 months of entering into the grant agreement.
+5.5 A business must submit a FJC plan within 12 months of entering into a grant agreement for a significant business expansion grant.

 1. has an existing presence in Australia; or